enormandeau/python_exercises/README.md

-The goal of this project is to help you gain experience in what many introductions to programming in Python avoid: writing scripts that run on your own computer, as opposed to a web imbedded interpreter, and produce useful results.
-As a result, a lot of the exercises will require parsing user input given on the command line as well as reading and writing files as these are fundamental notions for scripting.
+The goal of this project is to help you gain experience in what many introductions to programming in Python avoid: writing scripts that run on your own computer, as opposed to an embedded browser interpreter or iPython notebook, and produce useful results.
+As a result, a lot of the exercises will require parsing user input given on the command line as well as reading and writing files.
+These are fundamental notions for scripting that are too often not covered in introductory material.

 ## How to use this repository